Sleepwalking (film): Reception

 On review aggregator website Rotten Tomatoes, the film holds 17% approval rating based on 60 reviews, with an average rating of 4.3/10.
+The website's critics consensus reads, "Despite some sharp performances, Sleepwalking suffers from a grimness of tone and sluggish pacing."
 On Metacritic, Sleepwalking holds a rank of 56 out of a 100 based on 6 critics, indicating "mixed or average reviews".

 American newspaper The Christian Science Monitor praised the film, commenting that "Despite its deficiencies, and the inadequate screen time allotted to Theron (who's quite good), "Sleepwalking" has a core of feeling.
 It's about a do-gooder who, lacking all skills for it, does good anyway.
 His emotional odyssey has real poignancy," concluding to give it a final rating of "B".
 In a review for USA Today, Claudia Puig called the film "Portentous and dull," adding that "[the film] features one of the worst over-the-top performances by Dennis Hopper, who plays an abusive father."
-The New York Post reacted negatively to the film, writing that it is "relentlessly depressing", whereas The New York Times gave a neutral review, noting that "Sleepwalking sustains a mood of unrelenting bleakness, wearing its aesthetic of desolation like a badge of integrity."
+The New York Times gave a neutral review, noting that "Sleepwalking sustains a mood of unrelenting bleakness, wearing its aesthetic of desolation like a badge of integrity."

 Reviewing the film negatively, Ann Hornaday of The Washington Post called the film "an inert, sloppily written melodrama as grim and featureless as its frozen Midwestern setting."
 The Chicago Tribune wrote negatively of the film, noting that "Despite honorable work from Theron, Robb, and Stahl, "Sleepwalking" makes good on its title in a not-so-good way."